oliviachang29/collab-by-design/site/posts/2018-03-13-the-dilemma-in-raising-digital-kids-embrace-the-positive-benefits-and-let-go-of-the-fears.md

 ---
 title: "The Dilemma in Raising Digital Kids: Embrace the Positive Benefits and Let Go of the Fears"
 date: "2018-03-13"
-description: For the past weeks, I’ve been watching Black Mirror, and I have been reading about Artificial Intelligence (AI).
-What I noticed in both Black Mirror and AI, is that both share themes of fear and the unknown.
 tags:
 - AI
 - ECE